boisgera/pandoc/mkdocs/markdown.md

 <!-- prevent container tabs merge -->

-Inline formatting (such as emphasis) is allowed in the content, but not block-level formatting (such as block quotes or lists).
+Inline formatting (such as emphasis) is allowed in the content (though it can't cross line boundaries).
+Block-level formatting (such as block quotes or lists) is not recognized.

 This syntax is borrowed from [reStructuredText](https://docutils.sourceforge.io/docs/ref/rst/introduction.html).